-Item Summary of member economies' actions d) Appropriate Protection of IPR in New Field s nd practices needed to provide appropriate protection of intellectual properties in new fields, or to resolve newly arising issues in existing fields. in practices needed to provide appropriate protection of intellectual properties in new neids, or to resolve newly ansing issues d-i) Protection for Biotechnology and Computer-related Inventions (Lead Economy: the US ) Consideration should be given to systems and practices, including guidelines, for ensuring appropriate patent protection for new technologies.
+Item Summary of member economies' actions d) Appropriate Protection of IPR in New Field s Consideration should be given to the systems ar in existing fields. nd practices needed to provide appropriate protection of intellectual properties in new fields, or to resolve newly arising issues d-i) Protection for Biotechnology and Computer-related Inventions (Lead Economy: the US) Consideration should be given to systems and practices, including guidelines, for ensuring appropriate patent protection for new technologies.
 Implemented actions in 1996 - 2000 (under previous CAP item a): Policy dialogues on biotechnology, electronic commerce (such as business method inventions) were conducted.
 The biotechnology training package was prepared by Australia.
 Implemented actions in 2001: Information exchanges have been conducted on developments in members' jurisdictions on patents in the fields of biotechnology, computer software-related inventions, and business methods.
 Implemented actions in 2002: The IP and biotechnology training handbook was finalized and downloaded onto te IPEG website.
 Future plan in and after 2003: Information exchanges will be continued. d-ii) Protection for Geographical Indications (Lead Economy: Mexico) Consideration should be given to an adequate way for ensuring the appropriate protection as intellectual property for geographical indications.
 Implemented actions in 1996 - 2000 (under previous CAP item a): Policy dialogues on geographical indications (GIs) were conducted.
 The survey on GI protection among members was conducted.
 Implemented actions in 2001-2002: Survey results on GI protection among members has been updated.
 Information exchanges have been conducted on GI protection, the relation between GIs and Internet domain names, and implications of TRIPs Agreement provisions relating to GIs Future plan in and after 2003: Survey results on GI protection among members will be finalized and published.
 A snapshot list of domestic GI examples protected by each APEC economy will be surveyed.
 Information exchanges will be continued.